-- Prema Iyer, Pharmacy, Pharmaceutical Sciences, for "Bridging the Gap: Game based learning as a strategy to integrate biochemistry principles and clinical concepts in Pharmacy Education"
+- Prema Iyer, School of Pharmacy; Pharmaceutical Sciences, for "Bridging the Gap: Game based learning as a strategy to integrate biochemistry principles and clinical concepts in Pharmacy Education"

-- Lauren Jonkman, Pharmacy, Pharmacy and Therapeutics, for "Envisioning Health Justice through Photovoice: engaging health science students in structural competency"
+- Lauren Jonkman, School of Pharmacy; Pharmacy and Therapeutics, for "Envisioning Health Justice through Photovoice: engaging health science students in structural competency"

-- Linda O’Reilly, Deitrich School of Arts and Sciences, Biological Sciences, for "Enhancing Student Biochemical Learning through the Gaming of Metabolic Pathways"
+- Linda O’Reilly, Dietrich School of Arts and Sciences; Biological Sciences, for "Enhancing Student Biochemical Learning through the Gaming of Metabolic Pathways"

 2020 Innovation in Education Awards

 - Julie Beaulieu, Robin Kear and David Grinnell, Gender, Sexuality, & Women’s Studies and Library, Dietrich School of Arts and Sciences & University Library System, for “The Pitt LGBTQ Archival Education Project”

 - Neil Brown, Geology and Environmental Science, Dietrich School of Arts and Sciences, for "A pilot study to assess the role of First-person essays and podcasting in the development of scientific identities and student engagement within the environmental sciences"

 - Susan Graff, Physician Assistant Studies, School of Health and Rehabilitation Sciences, for “Point of Care Ultrasonography: A Novel Curriculum for Physician Assistant Students”